 Next, take your ribs inside.
 Before continuing, you need some commercial BBQ sauce.

 I like to use the Corn Syrup BBQ sauce from Weber for this recipe.
-If you can't find that, use the No products found. or your favorite sauce.
+If you can’t find that, use the Stubbs Original BBQ Sauce or your favorite sauce.